Diannnnnnnnnnn/Delete-Empty-Folders/README.md

 # Delete-Empty-Folders
-Absolutely!
-Here's a README.md file you can add to your repository for your empty folder cleaner script:

 **Empty Folder Cleaner**

 This Python script helps you clean up your file system by identifying and removing empty folders within a specified directory tree.